2001 New York Giants season: Week 5: at St. Louis Rams

 The Giants then went on the road for a nationally televised day game against the 4–0 Rams.
 The Greatest Show on Turf had outscored their opponents 127–53 in their first four games and were favored by 10.5 points to win.

 To the surprise of many, the Giants' defense held the Rams in check, holding them to a season-low 15 points.
 They forced 4 turnovers while also sacking Kurt Warner 6 times.
-Michael Strahan was particularly masterful for the Giants defense, sacking Warner 4 times.
+Michael Strahan had a dominant game with 4 sacks of Warner.

 The Giants opened the game with an 80-yard drive that ended with a Ron Dayne 4-yard touchdown run.
 The Rams answered with three Jeff Wilkins field goals, the last one of which came as time expired in the first half to give St. Louis a 9–7 lead heading into the locker room.
 After a scoreless fourth quarter, the Giants capitalized off a Marshall Faulk fumble with Kerry Collins finding Ike Hilliard for a 25-yard touchdown to make the score 14–9 with 13:33 remaining.
 However, after three quarters of great defense, the team could not hold when it mattered most.
 The Rams went on a 77-yard drive and advanced to the Giants' 1-yard line after a Sam Garnes pass interference penalty, on a play where Kurt Warner was temporarily knocked out of the game with an injury.
 Backup Jamie Martin entered the game for one play, which was a 1-yard touchdown run by Trung Canidate to give the Rams a 15–14 lead with 4:17 to go.
 After a three-and-out, the Giants forced a three-and-out to give their offense one more chance to win the game with 1:51 to go.
 However, Collins was intercepted by defensive end Grant Wistrom to finally clinch the game for the Rams.